eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/z-device-bound-attestations.md

 in particular regarding whether non-device-bound PIDs or attestations should be supported by a Wallet Unit, and if so, what the requirements for this support should be.~~

-**ISSU_27** An Attestation Provider SHALL support the issuance of both device-bound and non device-bound attestation.
+**ISSU_27** An Attestation Provider MAY implement device binding for all attestations it issues.
 When an issued attestation is device-bound, an Attestation Provider SHALL ensure that the attestation is cryptographically bound to a WSCA/WSCD included in the Wallet Unit, as specified in requirement WUA_11 in [Topic 9]

-**ISSU_65** The common OpenID4VCI protocol referenced in requirement ISSU_01, or an EUDI Wallet-specific extension or profile thereof, SHALL enable a PID Provider, Attestation Provider or Wallet Provider to verify that a re-issued PID, attestation, or WUA is bound to the same WSCA/WSCD to which the existing PID, **device-bound** attestation, or WUA is bound.
+**ISSU_65** The common OpenID4VCI protocol referenced in requirement ISSU_01, or an EUDI Wallet-specific extension or profile thereof, SHALL enable a PID Provider, Attestation Provider or Wallet Provider to verify that a re-issued PID, **device-bound** attestation, or WUA is bound to the same WSCA/WSCD to which the existing PID, **device-bound** attestation, or WUA is bound.
-Note: This can be done, for instance, by requiring that OAuth 2.0 Demonstrating Proof of Possession (DPoP) [RFC 9449] is used for each Refresh Token, and that the public key in the DPoP proof is identical to the public key in the existing PID, attestation, or WUA issued to the Wallet Unit previously.
+Note: This can be done, for instance, by requiring that OAuth 2.0 Demonstrating Proof of Possession (DPoP) [RFC 9449] is used for each Refresh Token and that the public key of the Refresh Token and the PID are stored in the same WSCA/WSCD.
+~~public key in the DPoP proof is identical to the public key in the existing PID, attestation, or WUA issued to the Wallet Unit previously.~~

 **ZKP_01**
 A ZKP scheme SHALL provide support for the following generic functions, while hiding